binwiederhier/pcopy/README.md

      leave, rm  Leave a remote clipboard
-     list, l    Lists all of the clipboards that have been joined link, n    Generate direct download link to clipboard content invite, i  Generate commands to invite others to join a clipboard Server-side commands:
+     list, l    Lists all of the clipboards that have been joined link, n    Generate direct download link to clipboard content Server-side commands:
      serve   Start pcopy server
      setup   Initial setup wizard for a new pcopy server